-Flexitricity Limited and Velox Power Limited are required to produce a Modern Slavery Statement under the UK Act as a UK corporation having surpassed the minimum turnover threshold in the 2023 financial year.
-DPHL and its subsidiaries are reporting on a voluntary basis as they do not meet the minimum revenue threshold of £36 million turnover threshold in the UK.
+Flexitricity Limited and Velox Power Limited are required to produce a Modern Slavery Statement under the UK Act as a UK corporation having surpassed the minimum turnover threshold in the 2024 financial year.

+DPHL and its subsidiaries are reporting on a voluntary basis as they do not meet the minimum revenue threshold of £36 million turnover in the UK.

 Velox Power and Flexitricity operate as separate legal entities but combined operationally under the "Flexitricity" brand.
-References to Flexitricity policies in section 3 therefore cover both Flexitricity, Velox Power and DPHL and its subsidiaries.
+References to Flexitricity policies in section 3 therefore cover both Flexitricity, Velox Power, and DPHL and its subsidiaries.

 Alastair Kerr, Flexitricity's Chief Financial Officer, is responsible for modern slavery and for signing off this Statement.

-3. Policies

-3.1.
+POLICIES

 Policy Overview

-We have a framework of policies and processes in place to identify and mitigate potential and actual human rights impacts, including modern slavery, resulting from our business operations as well as the relationships associated with our operations.
+We have a framework of policies and processes in place to identify and mitigate potential and actual human rights impacts, including modern slavery, resulting from our business operations as well as the supplier relationships associated with our operations.
 Policies include:

-- Flexitricity Human Rights Policy the purpose of this policy is to provide guidance on the commitment of respecting human rights across domestic and global operations and supply chains.
-Flexitricity has a unique role to play in investing in and fostering ethical business practices that help to eradicate modern slavery and protect human rights. - Flexitricity Supplier Code of Conduct the Supplier Code of Conduct is designed to articulate our expectations and requirements for all suppliers, a term which includes all companies or individuals (other than employees) that supply goods, materials or services to Flexitricity.
+Flexitricity Human Rights Policy - the purpose of this policy is to provide guidance on the commitment of respecting human rights across domestic and global operations and supply chains.
+Flexitricity has a unique role to play in investing in and fostering ethical business practices that help to eradicate modern slavery and protect human rights.

-Whistleblowing Policy - The purpose of this policy is to explain how employees should address a situation where they suspect that something unlawful or unsatisfactory is happening in the Company.
+- Flexitricity Environmental, Social, and Governance (ESG) Policy the ESG Policy articulates certain key sustainability and corporate responsibility commitments to which the Company aspires, and which guide it approach to business operations. - Flexitricity Supplier Code of Conduct the Supplier Code of Conduct is designed to articulate our expectations and requirements for all suppliers, a term which includes all companies or individuals (other than employees) that supply goods, materials or services to Flexitricity. - Flexitricity Whistleblowing Policy The purpose of this policy is to explain how employees should address a situation where they suspect that something unlawful or unsatisfactory is happening in the Company.

-Moreover, the Company retains further codified policies and procedures relating to Supplier Due Diligence, Responsible Contractors, and Financial Crime and Money Laundering.
+The Company retains further policies and procedures relating to Supplier Due Diligence, Responsible Contractors, and Financial Crime and Money Laundering.

-3.2.
 Communication and Enforcement

-The Human Rights Policy, Supplier Code of Conduct, and Whistleblowing Policy are all easily accessible having been published on Flexitricity's website.
-Policies and procedures including those relating to Environmental, Social and Responsibility ("ESR") are easily accessible to employees and are required to be read and signed upon employment.
-We have a supplier onboarding policy which includes any necessary due diligence and is followed before engagement with the suppliers.
-In embedding these processes and standards, we ensure that suppliers are not only providing reliable, cost effective and high-quality services, but are also providing fair wages and benefits and ensuring a healthy and safe working environment to and for their workers, at all times in compliance with applicable law.
+The Human Rights Policy, ESG Policy, Supplier Code of Conduct, and Whistleblowing Policy are all easily accessible having been published on Flexitricity's website.

+We have a Supplier Risk Management Policy, which includes risk assessment and due diligence requirements, and is followed before engagement with the suppliers.
+In embedding these processes and standards, we ensure that suppliers are not only providing reliable, cost effective and high-quality services, but are also providing fair wages and benefits and ensuring a healthy and safe working environment to and for their workers, in compliance with applicable law.

-Any concerns related to human rights impacts in the Companies' operations or in its supply chain are reported in accordance with its whistleblowing framework.
-All Team Members are expected to report known or suspected violations of applicable laws, regulations, policies and the Companies' broader ethical standards.
+Any employee concerns related to human rights impacts in the Companies' operations or in its supply chain are reported in accordance with its whistleblowing framework.
+All employees are expected to report known or suspected violations of applicable laws, regulations, policies and the Companies' broader ethical standards.

 Our Supplier Code of Conduct ("Code") is enforced through the following mechanisms: